-Today I thought I would review a book ‘The Remarkable Journey of Miss Tranby Quirke’, a fantastic historical fiction novel by Elizabeth Ridley.
-I thought it was a brilliant book- it’s funny, historical, and full of interesting female characters.
+Today I thought I would review ‘The Remarkable Journey of Miss Tranby Quirke’, a fantastic historical fiction novel by Elizabeth Ridley.
+This was a brilliant book- it’s funny, historical, and full of interesting female characters.

 ‘The Remarkable Journey of Miss Tranby Quirke’ by Elizabeth Ridley is set around the early 1900s, when the suffragettes are fighting for the vote.
 The book follows the teacher Miss Tranby Quirke, an often melodramatic narrator, who is also a secret suffragette and works at a college teaching women how to become good wives and mothers, when really she wants to be teaching them about the exciting world of explorers and science.